 Thierry”

-This is only a rough example of what you can say when you reach out.
+This is just a rough example of what you can say when you reach out.
 Focus on why the sponsor should jump at the chance to reach your audience.
-Remember to always keep it personal too, you are emailing a real person, not a robot.
+Remember to always keep it personal too; you're emailing a real person, not a robot.

-Ultimately, if you're considering going the sponsored content route, you'll need a media kit to highlight your sponsorship opportunities.
+Ultimately, if you plan to go the sponsored content route, you will need a media kit to highlight your sponsorship opportunities.

-Having a media package is extremely important not only to attract the right business, but also to set your prices up front.
-In this next section, I'll walk you through how to create a media package that will attract and sell the right businesses.
+Having a media package is extremely important, not only for attracting the right business but also for setting your prices in advance.
+In this next section, I'll explain how to create a media package that will attract and sell to the right businesses.

 Bonus: How to Create a High Converting Media Kit

-If you're going the advertising and sponsorship route, you'll need a media kit that provides advertisers with key metrics and insights about your audience, to help them decide whether or not their sponsorship is worth the investment.
+If you go the route of advertising and sponsorship, you will need a media kit that provides advertisers with key metrics and information about your audience, to help them decide whether or not their sponsorship is worth the investment.

-Don't worry, a media kit is fairly simple to create using Microsoft Powerpoint or Keynote and you'll immediately reap the benefits of having one concise document to share with potential advertisers.
+Don't worry, a media kit is quite simple to create using Microsoft PowerPoint or Keynote and you will immediately reap the benefits of having a single, concise document to share with potential advertisers.

-Having a media kit clearly listed on your blog (I recommend highlighting it on your contact pages will let companies know you are open to sponsorships.
-Another benefit is that a media kit also displays clear fixed prices , which helps you avoid low-cost, poorly-suited advertisers.
+Having a clearly listed media kit on your blog (I recommend highlighting it on your contact pages) will let businesses know you're open to sponsorships.
+Another advantage is that a media kit also displays clear, fixed prices, which helps you avoid low-cost and unsuitable advertisers.

 Here are the essential elements you need to include in your own media kit in order to land quality sponsors:

-2. A breakdown of your readership.
-Who is your audience?
+- A breakdown of your readership.
+Who is your target audience?
 What are their demographics?
 What are their interests?
-What are they buying ?
+What do they buy?

-3. Your traffic report.
-It's here What does Google Analytics do?.
+- Your traffic report.
+It's here that's where Google Analytics comes in.
 You will need to display pageview numbers so advertisers know how many people they are going to reach.

-4. Advertising opportunities.
-What are you selling?
-Advertising spaces?
+- Advertising opportunities.
+What do you sell?
+Advertising space?
 Sponsored blog posts?
 Podcast ads?
 Affiliate partnerships?
 Email marketing?
-All the foregoing?
+All of the above?

-5. Pricing.
-It can be scary at first, but if you make sure your pricing is right for your audience size (and level of engagement), then you're on the right track.
-Check out other media kits from bloggers in your specific industry to see how they rate their opportunities and how you compare.
+- Pricing.
+It can be daunting at first, but if you ensure your pricing is appropriate for your audience size (and engagement level), then you're on the right track.
+Review other bloggers' media kits in your specific industry to see how they value their opportunities and how you compare.

-As for pricing, when you're first starting out, it's more common to start at $100-$500 for a sponsored post if you have an engaged and growing reader base.
-This will move the needle for your upline.
-This amount may increase as your readership grows.
+Regarding pricing, when you're starting out, it's more common to begin with a sponsored post costing between $100 and $500 if you have an engaged and growing readership.
+This will help your sponsor get paid.
+This amount can increase as your readership grows.

 Make sure your media kit is clear, concise, and visually appealing.
-Advertisers will want to download it and hold onto it while they make the decision if they should spend money on you.
+Advertisers will want to download and keep it while they decide whether to spend money on you.

-You'll also need to make it easy for sponsors to contact you, so you can get the ball rolling with a quick email or Contact form.
+You'll also want to make it easy for sponsors to contact you, so you can get the ball rolling with a quick email or contact form.

 2. Affiliate programs